-Mahathir had previously served as the country's prime minister from 1981 to 2003.
+Mr Mahathir first served as the country's prime minister for 22 years, from 1981 to 2003.

-But in 2018, he came out of retirement in a bid to take down former prime minister Najib Razak - who has been accused of embezzling hundreds of millions in state funds.
+In 2018, he came out of retirement in a bid to take down former prime minister Najib Razak - who had been accused of embezzling hundreds of millions in state funds.

 Mr Mahathir joined political party United Malays National Organisation at the age of 21 and ran a medical practice for seven years in his home state of Kedah before becoming a member of parliament in 1964.